College for the Over Sixty

 How does the program work?

 • Participants taking classes under this program do not earn college credits.
-Participants may register for up to 12 credit hours per semester; fall and spring semesters are 15 weeks long while fall semester varies.
+Participants may register for up to 12 credit hours per semester; fall and spring semesters are 15 weeks long while summer semester varies.

 • While tuition for regular college credit classes is covered under the program, participants will be charged a $5 registration fee and any tech/lab/material fees associated with the course(s).
 Payment is due at the time of registration.
 The tech/lab/material fees can range from $35-187 per course.
 Parking on campus during the Fall and Spring semesters is an additional fee of $160, or $18 a week, or $5 per day.
 During the Summer semester the fee is $103, or $18 a week, or $5 per day.
 You will need to purchase your parking pass at Parking Services, which is located in Smith Hall, 275 Fifth Avenue, Youngstown, OH.